kiranshila/Doplarr/README.md

 1. Enable Developer Mode (User Settings -> Advanced -> Developer Mode)
 2. Under your server settings, go to Roles, find the role and "Copy ID"

+Every user that you wish to have access to the slash commands needs to be assigned this role (even the server owner/admins).

 ### Sonarr/Radarr

 1. Copy out your API keys from Settings -> General